fmartig/RepData_PeerAssessment1/PA1_template.md

 5. Remake a full dataset: all the rows removed at the previous line are         replaced by new rows containing the mean values.
 6. Order the new dataset by date and interval.

 In the original dataset, the data for the first day are missing.
-Thus, looking at the head of the new dataset shows an exemple of what was done:
+Thus, looking at the head of the new dataset shows an exemple of what was done for that first day:

 ```r
 head(full_data)